Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Experiments and Discussions

 The performance of the models was evaluated by measuring the Euclidean deviation between detected and ground truth object positions, with lower deviation values indicating better accuracy.

-Figure \ref{fig:GridMask_results} summarizes the performance across different model groups, highlighting key findings: \begin{itemize} \item Models consistently perform better on images with GridMask annotations, regardless of fine-tuning.
-This suggests that GridMask annotations inherently improve spatial perception. \item The best performance, with a median deviation of around 0.15 units, is achieved by models trained and tested with GridMask annotations (400G-FT $|$ GridMask).
-Additionally, increasing the number of training samples from 200G-FT to 400G-FT further enhances model accuracy. \item Models fine-tuned with GridMask data (200G-FT) exhibit weaker performance when tested on non-GridMask images compared to models fine-tuned without GridMask data (200-FT), indicating reduced generalization capability due to dependency on GridMask annotations.
+Figure \ref{fig:GridMask_results} summarizes the performance across different model groups, highlighting key findings:

+\begin{itemize} \item Models consistently perform better on images with GridMask annotations, regardless of fine-tuning.
+This suggests that GridMask annotations inherently improve spatial perception even in a zero-shot situation (Comparison between Base $|$ GridMask \& Base $|$ NoGridMask). \item Compared to the baseline (200-FT $|$ NoGridMask), our method (200G-FT $|$ GridMask) achieves a 78\% error reduction, substantially improving VLM’s localization ability.
+Additionally, the best performance, with a median deviation of around 0.15 units, is achieved by models trained and tested with GridMask annotations (400G-FT $|$ GridMask). \item Models fine-tuned with GridMask data (200G-FT) exhibit weaker performance when tested on non-GridMask images compared to models fine-tuned without GridMask data (200-FT), indicating reduced generalization capability due to dependency on GridMask annotations.
 To mitigate this reduced generalization, several strategies could be considered, such as deploying a hybrid inference strategy (switching between GridMask-specific and standard models based on input conditions) or training with mixed datasets (combining GridMask and non-GridMask images).
 Nevertheless, it is important to emphasize that our GridMask-based fine-tuning approach is explicitly optimized for scenarios requiring accurate 2D spatial localization and precise semantic reasoning.
 For applications or tasks where high spatial precision is unnecessary, a standard model which even the base model without fine-tuning or GridMask annotations would be sufficient (which achieves an average deviation of 1.89 units). \end{itemize}

-Overall, these results validate that GridMask annotations enhance spatial localization at the cost of generalization.
-To further improve real-world performance, we additionally trained a larger model (1000G-FT $|$ GridMask) as the VLM, which is used in the subsequent real-world experiments.